ismaproco/barpinapi/README.md

 TODO
 ----------------

-Create methods structure for the news Restful Services
+- Create methods structure for the news Restful Services.
+- Create a model API to consume the Rest services using Jquery, and exposing those methods using a framework